 Students Present Research at Pennsylvania Academy of Science

-Four Wilson College seniors presented the results of their research and one was recognized for her oral presentation at the 94th Annual Meeting of the Pennsylvania Academy of Science (PAS), held March 23 to 25 at Indiana University of Pennsylvania in Indiana, Pa.
+Two Wilson College seniors presented the results of their research at the 95th Annual Meeting of the Pennsylvania Academy of Science (PAS), held March 29 to 31 at Cedar Crest College in Allentown, Pa.

-The students were accompanied to PAS by the following faculty members and faculty advisers: Deb Austin, Abigail Berkey, Brad Engle, Dana Harriger, Tonia Hess-Kling, Katie Sarachan and Bradley Stiles.
+The students were accompanied to PAS by the following faculty members and faculty advisers: Deb Austin, Abigail Berkey, Brad Engle, Dana Harriger, Tonia Hess-Kling, Katie Sarachan and Rachael Zhu.

 At Wilson, students begin their projects in the spring of their junior year by writing a research proposal based on a specific question that they are interested in studying.
 In the subsequent fall semester, they complete lab work and collect data.
 This semester, the students have been focused on data analysis, writing a thesis and preparing to communicate their results at PAS.
-The students will share their results during Wilson’s Student Research Day on Friday, April 27.
+The students share their results with the campus community during Wilson’s annual Student Research Day.